StarShip-Avalon-Projects/FurcLib/README.md

-# Furcadia Framework For 3rd Party Programs
+# Furcadia Framework For Third Party Programs (FF3PP)

-A Swiss Army Knife for Furcadia Software and Services.
-"It's so easy a caveman can do it!"

-Features:
-Furcadia File Formats
-* Fox Format

-Default File Paths

-Networking:
-Pounce Connection
-NetProxy
-NetConnection

-Utilities
-Base70/Base220 Conversions
-Furcadia Settings
-Furre Structure
-Furre Species Lookups
+This is the Core library for Third Party Developers to create any kind of Application

+## Disclaimer
+Furcadia Framework and it's Documentation is not supported by Furcadia, Dragon's Eye Production or Catnip Studios.
+This poroject is developed and maintained indepentaly by and for the Furcadia Community